darsa-group/darsa-group.github.io/content/post/2024-wormitron-phd/index.md

 #### Timeline

-The application **deadline is September 31th 2022**.
+The application **deadline is August 31th 2024**.
-The expected start date is *January 1st, 2024*, but this is somewhat flexible (as it may depend on personal situations, getting a visa, etc).
+The expected start date is *January 1st, 2025*, but this is somewhat flexible (as it may depend on personal situations, getting a visa, etc).
 The total duration of the PhD is three years.

 #### Stipend